Why This Recipe Works

 Discard all but 1 tablespoon oil from wok.
 Using a spoon, skim 2 tablespoons of creamy fat off the top of the coconut milk and add to the wok.
 Heat wok over high heat and cook, stirring constantly, until coconut milk breaks and oil begins to lightly smoke, about 2 minutes.
 Add curry paste mixture and cook, stirring and smearing the paste into the oil, until aromatic, about 45 seconds.

-Slowly whisk in the coconut milk, followed by the chicken stock and palm sugar.
+Slowly stir in the coconut milk, followed by the chicken stock and palm sugar.
 Add chicken legs and bring to a simmer.
 Cook, turning chicken occasionally, until chicken is tender and broth is very flavorful, about 30 minutes.
 Season to taste with fish sauce.

 Bring a pot of salted water to a boil.
 Add remaining uncooked noodles and cook until al dente, about 1 minute.
 Drain noodles and divide between four warmed bowls.
 Top noodles with two pieces of chicken.
 Divide broth evenly between bowls.
 Top with fried noodles and serve immediately with sliced shallots, lime wedges, and pickled mustard greens on the side.